-The committee set the 2016 base-salary rate for each of the named executive officers in January 2016.
-In keeping with its strategy, the committee set the annual base-salary rates to be below the estimated median level of salaries expected to be paid to similarly situated executives (considering job scope and tenure) of companies within the Comparator Group in January 2016.
+The committee set the 2017 base-salary rate for each of the named executive officers listed above in January 2017.
+In keeping with its strategy, the committee targeted the annual base-salary rates to be at the estimated median level of salaries expected to be paid to similarly situated executives (considering job scope and tenure) of companies within the Comparator Group in January 2017.